Lichen: Lichenicolous fungi

 Some fungi can only be found living on lichens as obligate parasites.
 These are referred to as lichenicolous fungi, and are a different species from the fungus living inside the lichen; thus they are not considered to be part of the lichen.

 Reaction to water

 Moisture makes the cortex become more transparent.
 This way, the algae can conduct photosynthesis when moisture is available, and is protected at other times.
 When the cortex is more transparent, the algae show more clearly and the lichen looks greener.

 Metabolites, metabolite structures and bioactivity

 Lichens can show intense antioxidant activity.
 Secondary metabolites are often deposited as crystals in the apoplast.
 Secondary metabolites are thought to play a role in preference for some substrates over others.

-Sometimes lichens contain structures made from fungal metabolites, for example crustose lichens sometimes have a polysaccharide layer in the cortex.

 Growth rate

 Lichens often have a regular but very slow growth rate of less than a millimeter per year.

 In crustose lichens, the area along the margin is where the most active growth is taking place.
 Most crustose lichens grow only 1–2 mm in diameter per year.